Learn About At-Will Employment and Exceptions

 To learn more about how at will employment exceptions affect seniors and other workers, you can also download our guide to senior services here for more detailed information.

-Public Policy Exemption
+Information About the Public Policy Exemption

 The first of the at will employment exceptions for seniors and other employees is the public policy exemption.
 Under this exception to at-will employment, an employee cannot be fired for exercising his or her rights under a well-established policy in the state where he or she works.
 Public policy is a difficult term for both employees and employers to understand due to its broad definition, but it generally means any policy that exists for the good of the public.
 For example, in states that recognize this at will employment exception, an employee cannot be terminated for refusing to break the law on behalf of his or her employer.
 Specifically, this can mean that an employee is usually not obligated to lie under oath during a trial in which his or her employer is being accused of wrongdoing.

-Implied Contract Exemption
+Find Out About the Implied Contract Exemption

 Another one of the major at will employment exceptions is that certain states do not allow employers to fire workers if an implied agreement exists.
 This exception to at will employment for seniors and other workers exists because many jobs promise some level of job stability when offering a position.
 Most employers do not, however, use an explicitly stated contract that guarantees security under a variety of circumstances.
 When the implied contract exception is in place, an employee can open a wrongful termination case if he or she is fired without reason from a workplace that has indicated that employees cannot be fired without cause.